 What is Capoeira?

-Here’s an article about us in WEMERGE magazine (by Casandra Tanenbaum)…
+Here’s an article that appeared in WEMERGE magazine in 2013, written by Casandra Tanenbaum

 You’ll find all kinds of traditions stewing in the cultural melting pot of south Florida.
 Among them, Capoeira is arguably the most engaging and exciting, and Capoeira Karkara is the premiere performance troupe/training center/community gathering bringing the tradition to life all around us.
 Even if you know nothing of the rhythm or the movements of Capoiera, the energy of a gathering is infectious: sooner or later, you’ll be pulled in!